mrnossiom/wakatime-lsp/README.md

 ### Helix

 You can add `wakatime-lsp` to your `languages.toml` configuration.
-Currently, it's possible to add global LSPs.
-You can add `wakatime` for significant languages.
-See [new Helix config system PR](https://github.com/helix-editor/helix/pull/9318).
+Though, it's currently possible to add global LSPs, you can add `wakatime` for significant languages.
+Adding global LSPs is blocking on [Helix's new config system](https://github.com/helix-editor/helix/pull/9318).

 e.g.